CHARA array: Functionality

-CHARA’s six telescopes each have a one-meter diameter mirror to reflect light.
+CHARA's six telescopes each have a one-meter diameter mirror to reflect light.
 They are spread across Mount Wilson to increase the angular resolution of the array.
 Each of the six telescopes provides a different image, to combine it into one image the light from each telescope is transported through vacuum tubes and fed into a single beam, where they are matched up to within one micron.
 This process is called interferometry, and allows the array to have the same resolving power as a telescope with a 330-meter mirror, and an angular resolution of 200 micro-arcseconds.
+In 2024 a 7th telescope was added to the array.
+This is a mobile telescope which can extend the resolving power of the array up to that of a telescope with approximately 600-meter mirror.

 History

 In 1984 CHARA was founded, and with financial support from the National Science Foundation (NSF), in 1985 planning for the array began.
 Construction for the array started on July 13, 1996, and with $6.3 million awarded to GSU by the NSF, and the same amount matched by GSU, going towards the effort.
 In July 1998, GSU was awarded another $1.5 million by W.M.
 Keck Foundation, which allowed for a sixth telescope to be added to the previously planned five.
 With a final gift of $574,000 from David and Lucile Packard Foundation, the funding for the array was completed in October 1998.

 After another five years of construction, the CHARA array was completed in 2003.
 In April of the same year, CHARA was awarded a 3-year grant to support scientific programs at the center, which was renewed in 2006.
-In 2013 another grant from the NSF worth 3.6 million was given to the Center.
+In 2013 another grant from the NSF worth 3.6 million was given to the center.

 Observatories throughout the world have come to CHARA to test beam combining technology.